I, like many of you, avoided the heat the past few weekends and went to see Wonder Woman.

 There’s the story of Kornelia Ender, an East German swimmer who was the first woman to win four gold medals at a single Olympics.
 It later came out the entire East German team had been administered various performance-enhancing drugs while the athletes allegedly, at least in Ender’s case, were unaware this was happening.
 How is that for drama?
 The story of the first intercollegiate women’s basketball game between Stanford and Cal in 1896 seems ripe for the movies.

 Women are shaping the sports world as we speak.
 The U.S. women’s hockey team nearly boycotted the world championships simply so that they could receive consistent wages and better benefits.
 The terms were met just a few days before the tournament started, and all Team USA did was win the whole dang thing.
 The U.S. women’s soccer team continues to be one of the best in the world, and have been outspoken on the same effort to provide pay and resources in the zip code of their male counterparts.
-Ronda Rousey’s upbringing led to the rise and fall of one of the most dominant spans in sports and launched the women’s side of the UFC into a whole new atmosphere.
+Ronda Rousey’s upbringing led to the rise and fall of one of the most dominant spans in sports and launched the women’s side of the UFC into a whole new stratosphere.

 It is the golden age of television, and hopefully the new means to deliver content can take advantage as well.
 ESPN has produced the Nine for IX series and other projects including “Unmatched,” the story behind Martina Navratilova and Chris Evert’s rivalry-turned-friendship.
 Showtime has followed UConn in a documentary series.
-Netflix just released “Glow,” a series based around 1980s women wrestlers.
+Netflix just released “GLOW,” a series based around 1980s women wrestlers.
 I think we can all agree another Transformers film is great and all, but it’s time to recognize some of these wonder women.

 The stories are there.
 Will they be told?

 Is there a film, documentary or any piece of content that fits the bill I’m describing?
 Feel free to send it my way.